Jules Maidoff: Collections

 Critics have described Maidoff's work as being related to a figurative Expressionist tradition.
 In addition to painting, he has done extensive printmaking and ceramic work.

 His works are in the collections of many museums worldwide such as the Royal Museum of Fine Arts of Belgium, the Museum of the City of Pisa, Riverside Museum in New York, Brandeis University Museum, The V. Emanuele Foundation in Cascais, the Museum of the City of Leiria, Portugal, the cities of Orvieto, San Giovanni, Siracusa and many more.

-His work is also in hundreds of private collections including those of the former president of Italy Alessandro Pertini, Elizabeth Sackler, Jose Frentes Antunes, the Pritzker family, Connie Brittan, and Amalie Rothschild.
+His work is also in hundreds of private collections including those of the former president of Italy Alessandro Pertini, Robert Joffrey, Elizabeth Sackler, Connie Brittan, Jose Frentes Antunes, the Pritzker family, and Amalie Rothschild.
 Many catalogs and interviews have been made about his work and he has been written about by Mario de Micheli, Grace Gleuck, Joachim Burmeister, Carol Becker, and Laura Castro among others.